Chirag1523/delta-demo/README.md

 # delta-demo
-This is Demo for Git and Github class.
+This a is Demo for Git and Github class.